cjowi2004/UMHackathon-ThePacificAnalyst/README.md

 # UMHackathon 2025 - The Pacific Analyst

 Hello!
-We're the The Pacific Analyst from APU!
+We're the The Pacific Analyst from APU! \n
 This is the official submission for UM Hackathon 2025.

 Pitch Deck: